coppercash/Writing/_posts/2016-03-14-Getting-Addicted-to-an-Anime.md

 # Getting Addicted to an Anime

-These days, I am being addicted to a Japanese anime.
+These days, I am getting addicted to a Japanese anime.

-It was about, in the future, a group of people collecting spaceflight debris in the Earth orbits.
+It was about, in the future, a group of people collecting spaceflight debris in Earth orbit.

-The whole work was perfect — It had a science-fatastic background; the plot was attractive; the pictures were beautiful; even better, the story had a happy ending.
+The whole work was perfect — It had a science-fiction background; the plot was attractive; the pictures were beautiful; even better, the story had a happy ending.

 Even so, I felt sad after I finished the last episode of the series.

-Because the story has ended, I can never know what will happen to the roles in their future.
+Because the story has ended, I can never know what will happen to the characters in the future.

 It is like that I have lost some intimate friends forever.